Minor in Spanish

 A grade of C or higher is required in all courses taken toward the minor.

 Up to four courses taken through Boston University’s Study Abroad programs in Madrid, Burgos, Lima, Quito, or Buenos Aires may count toward the minor.
 Students may include up to three transfer courses from other colleges, universities, or non-Boston University study abroad programs and must take a minimum of three courses (or a minimum of two, if they have four courses approved for credit toward the minor from Boston University’s programs in Madrid, Burgos, Lima, Quito, or Buenos Aires) on the Charles River Campus.
-Internships taken through Boston University or other study abroad programs may not be credited toward minors offered by the department.
+Internships taken through Boston University or other study abroad programs may not be credited toward the minor.
 Up to two related cultural courses taught in Spanish may be taken abroad with the consent of the advisor.
+A related cultural course is defined as a course taught in Spanish with a cultural focus other than language or literature; examples include Art in the Museums of Madrid, Women in Spain, and Andean Architecture.

-Students may take courses to fulfill their language requirement or courses toward their major or minor in the Boston University Madrid, Burgos, Lima, Quito, or Buenos Aires Study Abroad programs.
+Students may take courses to fulfill their language requirement or courses toward their major or minor in the Boston University Madrid, Burgos, Quito, or Buenos Aires Study Abroad programs.
+Students with a declared minor in Spanish must obtain their minor advisor’s approval for specific Study Abroad courses prior to their participation in a Study Abroad program.

 A placement examination is required of all students whose most recent course in Spanish was taken in high school or at a college other than Boston University and who wish to continue their study of this language here.
-Information regarding online placement exams is available in the department or on the departmental website.
+Information regarding online placement exams is available in the Department of Romance Studies or on the departmental website.